hellerve/blog/posts/A_Bad_Idea.md

 We will also check that the file extension matches the name in the directive.
-This might seem redundant, but while we’re learning about the black magic of metaclasses, why not do some extra credit work, right?
+This might seem redundant, but while we’re learning about the black magic of importers, why not do some extra credit work, right?

 ## The code